Vanity sizing: Effects on consumers

 Vanity sizing is a common fashion industry practice used today that often involves labeling clothes with smaller sizes than their actual measurements size.
 Experts believe that this practice targets consumer's preferences and perceptions.
 Although it may seem like a marketing tactic to boost sales, it potentially has an impact that affects consumers' psychological well-being, purchasing behavior tendencies, and self-image perceptions.

 Research studies show that vanity sizing is a key factor in a consumer's ideal body image and self-esteem.
 The study claims that smaller-size labels can promote more positive mental imagery about one's self-image, viewing oneself as thinner and more attractive.
 One example that the article provides is a hypothetical situation when presented with two t-shirts that look the same, with the only difference being the size, one labeled medium and one labeled a size large.
 The article explains that consumers would be more willing to pick the t-shirt labeled medium because it makes them feel better about their figure. "'Consumers' decisions are influenced by framing; that is, the way that the good is presented to the consumers.'"
 However, this may depend on an individual's self-esteem about their appearance; those with lower self-esteem prefer small labels more.
 In another article, five studies were conducted, and all concluded that larger clothing sizes had a more negative response from consumers.

 Nevertheless, it is also important to consider the impact of vanity sizing on the plus-size women community.
 Finding clothes that fit and match personal style is challenging for this group of women.
 In an academic paper that analyzes the marketing for the plus-size community, the author mentions that "For most retailers plus size consumers are not their main target market unless they exclusively sell plus size clothes.
 But for the most part plus size consumers do fit into some kind of target market on every other attribute except for sizing."
 This can be frustrating for this community, making this group feel excluded and showing the ethical issues of not being able to provide a market for different communities.
-In addition, In another article that focuses on the plus-size community's satisfaction with retail clothing, the author states, "Additionally, 62% of plus-size women experience difficulty finding desirable clothing styles, and 56% report that it is challenging to find good quality plus-size clothing."
-It is crucial embracing diversity in clothing sizing and promoting inclusivity to address issues that maintain sizing discrimination.
+In another article that focuses on the plus-size community's satisfaction with retail clothing, the author states, "Additionally, 62% of plus-size women experience difficulty finding desirable clothing styles, and 56% report that it is challenging to find good quality plus-size clothing."